a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 ## Major design change (and `prelude` module)

-The next major release will heavily utilize traits and for convenience, you will want to import [`ssdeep::prelude::*`](crate::prelude).
+Since the next major release will heavily utilize traits and for better ergonomics, you will want to import [`ssdeep::prelude::*`](crate::prelude).

-This module is added in version 0.3.13.
+This module is added (as an empty module) in version 0.3.13 for transition.

 ## Stabilization of RLE-based compression in dual fuzzy hashes